raghu0891/Real_Estate_Marketplace_Capstone_Udactiy/README.md

 # Capstone: Real Estate Marketplace

 ## Concept and explanation
 Capstone Project for Blockchain NanoDegree, it requires to mint own tokens to represent the title of the properties.
-Before minting the token, the owner needs to verify she/she owns the property.
+Before minting the token, the owner needs to verify the person owns the property.
 A zk-SNARKs (zoKrates) mechanism will be used to create a verification system which can prove the ownership of title to the property without revealing that specific information on the property.
 Once the token has been verified it will be placed on a blockchain market place (OpenSea) for others to purchase.

 ### Prerequisites (also for for generating the proof.json)